 - a.
 An authorization is valid for a set period of time.
 Authorized services received outside of that time may not be covered - b.
 The treatment, services or supplies/medications that will be covered may be limited - c.
-The number, amount or frequency of a service or supply may be limited - d.
 The member may have to receive treatment from a preferred treatment center or other certain provider for the service or supply to be covered.
-For some treatments, travel expenses may be covered.
+For some treatments, travel expenses may be covered